 A plant family.
 Some Cannabis products have been recognized to help with cancer symptoms.
 The American Cancer society notes studies so far have not proven that cannabis can cure or help control cancer in humans.
 At this time, the US Drug Enforcement Administration (DEA) lists marijuana and its cannabinoids as Schedule I controlled substances.
 This means that they cannot legally be prescribed, possessed, or sold under federal law.

 Cancer that begins in the skin or in tissues that line or cover internal organs, like the kidney or the liver.

 CBD or cannabinoidiol is a compound found derived from the cannabis plant.
 CBD interacts with the cannabinoid receptors found in the human body and brain.
 Cannabis is the only plant known to contain CBD.
 CBD oils are oils that contain concentrations of CBD, with less than .03 THC.
 The oil can be taken orally, used as a topical application, tincture (strong concentrated liquid instead of oil), sublingually (under the tongue), or as an inhalant.
 It is not known to be addictive and is legal in all states when made from hemp.

 Cytotoxic Chemotherapy (Chemo)

-Treatment with drugs that kill cancer cells or stop them from dividing.
+Treatment with drugs that kill cells or stop them from dividing.
 Chemotherapy is systemic treatment, meaning that the drugs flow through the bloodstream to nearly every part of the body.
-Most chemotherapy drugs keep also keep normal healthy cells from dividing and that is what causes some of the side effects.
+Most chemotherapy drugs also keep normal healthy cells from dividing and that is what causes some of the side effects.
 Cells that normally divide quickly include hair follicle, digestive tract and bone marrow cells.

 Cytotoxic chemotherapy is not FDA approved for kidney cancer and is rarely used to treat the disease.